Dynatrace/ace-box/user-skel/ansible/roles/demo-release-validation-srg-gitlab/files/docs/README.md

 All code and docs have been made available in the *demo* organization on *Gitlab* ( `http(s)://gitlab.<ingress domain>/demo` ):

-- *srg* contains all application source code, Gitlab pipelines and Monaco resources.
+- *srg-pipeline* contains all application source code, Gitlab pipelines and Monaco resources.
 - *srg-docs* contains step-by-step instructions for the use case.

 >Note: the name of the organization might be different depending on the deployment of the ace-box.

 *Gitlab* is our CI/CD tool of choice and is available at `http(s)://gitlab.<ingress domain>`.
-Pipeline configuration that we use as part of this use case can be found in repo *srg*.
+Pipeline configuration that we use as part of this use case can be found in repo *srg-pipeline*.

 *Dynatrace* will monitor our demo application and is the source of truth for deployment and configuration change events.
 In addition, Dynatrace's AutomationEngine workflows, site reliability guardians provide all capabilities needed for release validation.